 If you get medication for addiction in the ER, it most likely will be one of these:

-- Buprenorphine (Brixadi, Cizdol, Suboxone), available as tablet, injectable, film, or patch medications.
+- Buprenorphine (Brixadi, Cizdol, Suboxone), available as tablet, injectable, film, or patch medication.
 It blocks the drug’s effects and reduces withdrawal symptoms and cravings

-- Methadone (Dolophine, Methadose), which comes in table or liquid forms and prevents withdrawal symptoms and reduce cravings
+- Methadone (Dolophine, Methadose), which comes in tablet or liquid forms and prevents withdrawal symptoms and reduces cravings

 - Naloxone (Narcan), a nasal spray or injectable medication used to reverse the drug’s effects